 What to Feed Squirrels in Your Backyard

 Many people will feed squirrels birdseed, corn, or table food scraps.
-While some of these foods aren’t horrible, they aren’t the best nutritionally either.
+While some of these foods aren’t horrible, they aren’t the best nutritionally, either.
 Luckily, there are lots of foods that squirrels love to eat and are healthy for them.
+These include…

 It’s no secret that squirrels love to eat nuts.
 If you already have a tree that produces nuts, you’re already providing the squirrels in your backyard with a great food option!
 If you don’t have any and want more squirrels in your yard, planting a few nut-producing trees is one way to do it.